EPHS-CyberSecurity-2020-Hour3/CipherProject/Affine_Cipher_FinalAnalysis.md

 It was used as a way to encrypt messages bettwen software in 1980s which is kinda cool not used in a war but still pretty cool.

-I thought it was intresting that in 1980s they went back and looked at the ceasar cypher and used the same consept it used.
+I thought it was intresting that in 1980s they went back and looked at the caesar cypher and used the same consept it used.